Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Introduction

-\paragraph{Explaining PELICAN weights} PELICAN's respect of the particle permutation and Lorentz symmetries inherent to particle datasets provides it with explainability and interpretability rarely found in particle physics machine learning applications.
-In Section~\ref{Weights} we investigate the rich penultimate layer of PELICAN and its discriminatory power.
-In particular, we discuss interpretations of PELICAN as a soft clustering and detector-unfolding algorithm of sorts.
+\paragraph{Explaining PELICAN 4-momentum reconstruction} PELICAN's respect of the particle permutation and Lorentz symmetries inherent to particle datasets provides it with explainability and interpretability rarely found in particle physics ML applications.
+In \secref{Weights} we investigate the rich penultimate layer of PELICAN and its discriminatory and explanatory capabilities.
+In particular, we discuss interpretations of PELICAN as a form of soft-clustering and detector-unfolding algorithm.
+By \textit{explainability} of a network we mean the ability to identify physical features that highly correlate with the output.
+PELICAN's unique regression architecture, constrained by the simultaneous imposition of Lorentz and permutation symmetries, produces intermediate outputs (``PELICAN weights'') which we directly interpret as jet clustering coefficients and demonstrate the correctness of this interpretation.
+Despite the task being a simple regression on a single 4-vector, PELICAN reconstructs a much more complex set of physical features in the form of the labels of all input jet constituents by parent type.

-\paragraph{IRC-safety and PELICAN} In particle physics, IRC-safety is an algorithmic concern which restricts tools to be robust with respect to soft-particle emissions (infrared -- IR) and collinear (C) splits due to divergences in perturbative quantum chromodynamics (QCD).
-In Section~\ref{irc} we modify PELICAN into IR-safe and IRC-safe versions and discuss their relative performances.
+\paragraph{IRC-safety and PELICAN} In particle physics, so-called \textit{IRC-safety} is an algorithmic concern which restricts tools to be robust with respect to soft-particle emissions (infrared -- IR) and collinear (C) splittings which proliferate due to divergences in perturbative quantum chromodynamics (QCD).
+In \secref{irc} we introduce a simple IRC-safe modification of PELICAN and display its state-of-the-art performance.